 I decided that since this side was darker with lighter white wash, that I wanted the other side of the table top to be more of a barn wood look.

 I used a “weathered” stain on the wood and left the knots in the wood exposed (or I didn’t do anything to cover them up).

 After I finished the wood table top, I needed to decide how to attach the wood top to the casket carrier base.
 Honestly, I still haven’t finished this part.
 I’ve pretty much come to the conclusion that I will drill a large screw or maybe a bolt from the wood top down through the holes on the base.
 Here is another picture of the holes in the casket carrier base.

 I’m all ears if anyone has another idea.
 I guess I’m a little nervous to drill through the top of the table, because once it’s done, there is no turning back.

-So for now, I’ve styled the vintage casket carrier repurposed to a table and taken pictures, but we have yet to use it until I figure out how to attach the top to the base.
+So for now, I’ve styled my repurposed dining room table and taken pictures, but we have yet to use it until I figure out how to attach the top to the base.

 What do y’all think?
 The more I look at it, the more I think it might be better suited as an outdoor table with metal chairs.
 My husband agrees with the outdoor table, but I’m not sure if it’s because he is still spooked by the idea of the casket carrier base (LOL).
 You know me, I’m always changing things around.